FAQs

 Art Restoration involves the cleaning, repairing, or reconstruction of art work.
 We recommend using our art restoration services when you acquire a new piece of old art, or your piece of art is damaged.
 Using special techniques, we can bring your piece back to life, preserving your memory or investment.

-Yes, we do offer photo restoration at this time.
+Yes, we do offer photo restoration!

 Mold is often seen as a ghostly image on the glazing materials or dark powder on the mat.
 High temperatures and humidity levels can accelerate the growth of mold inside the frame.